mnyrop/marii.info/_posts/2017-07-12-the-summer-of-puppets-2.md

 #### In: <span style="font-weight:400">MySQL dump</span><br/>Tools: <span style="font-weight:400">[OpenRefine](http://openrefine.org/) / [json-schema](http://json-schema.org/)</span>

-I started by using a simple entity relationship diagramming (ERD) tool and [JSON Schema](http://json-schema.org/) to plan out what each data type (e.g. play, kashira, character, etc.) should look like at the end of the processing stage by asking/answerinq questions like: _Which keys does each type need?
-Which keys should be named in a standardized way across data types?
+I started by using a simple entity relationship diagramming (ERD) tool and [JSON Schema](http://json-schema.org/) to plan out what each object type (e.g. play, kashira, character, etc.) should look like at the end of the processing stage by asking/answerinq questions like: _Which keys does each type need?
+Which keys should be named in a standardized way across object types?
 What kind of value does a given key expect (maybe an int? a nullable string...? ), and does it expect 1 or many?_

 <br/><a href="{{ "/images/erd.png" | relative_url }}"><img src="{{ "/images/erd.png" | relative_url }}" style="box-shadow: 2px 2px 4pc #23352a;"/><a/><br/><br/>